-An Art History BA also prepares students with invaluable skills for any number of professions, including oral and written articulation, the ability to identify, critically assess, and analyze research materials, the ability to creatively problem-solve, the love of learning, critical thinking, technological skills related to visual and verbal communication, the ability to work independently and in groups, as well as an acumen with visual communication and a knowledge of world cultures.
+A BA in Art History or the History and Theory of Architecture, moreover, prepares students with invaluable skills ,including: oral and written articulation, the ability to identify, critically assess, and analyze research materials, the ability to creatively problem-solve, the love of learning, critical thinking, technological skills related to visual and verbal communication, the ability to work independently and in groups, as well as an acumen with visual communication and a knowledge of world cultures.

 If you think that you may wish to pursue an advanced degree, you are encouraged to investigate graduate programs early to ensure that your current undergraduate program meets the relevant requirements.

 Many professional programs, including teaching and journalism, are interested in attracting well-rounded applicants from a variety of backgrounds.
-An art history degree provides a strong foundation for such programs, and you are encouraged to pursue interests you may have in these fields after completing your undergraduate degree.
-Students of architectural history and theory may enter architectural programs at the graduate level.
+An art history or history and theory of architecture degree provides a strong foundation for such programs.

 What students are saying about Art History